sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 In this version our client (React) application is using the production build (look inside `Dockerfile.prod` for the details).

+Docker network types:

+- `bridge` - (default) creates a virtual private network for the container (port mapping to network with external containers),
+- `host` - uses the host network stack inside the container (shares TCP/IP stack and namespace with the host),
+- `none` - removes the network stack from the container (no network access).

 Now you are ready to start developing React apps with Docker :-).